-The nomination period for Dean of Students Award for Excellence in Undergraduate Academic Advising is now closed.
+We are currently accepting nominations from students, alumni, faculty, and staff for the Dean of Students Award for Excellence in Undergraduate Academic Advising.

-Nominees will be notified, nominations made public and winners announced at the beginning of April.
+Nominees will be notified, nominations made public and winners announced end of April.

 About the Dean’s Award